atDoyle/Udacity-Full-Stack-Web-Developer/Logs-Analysis/README.md

 ### Running the Files

-Once the files have been downloaded to the shared vagrant directory, log into the virtual machine using **vagrant ssh**.
-After logging in, cd into the **/vagrant** shared directory and run each file using the **python** command.
+The first thing that needs to be done is loading the data into the virtual machine.
+To do that, first log into the virtual machine using **vagrant ssh**.
+After logging in, cd into the **/vagrant** shared directory and enter the command **psql -d news -f newsdata.sql**.
+After the data has been loaded the queries can be run successfully using the **python** command for each .py script in the respository.
 The results of each query will print in the prompt as well as into its own text file.